Woodbine marks 118 years since borough's incorporation

 The Woodbine Brotherhood Synagogue was built in 1893 as a focal point for the community.
 The Woodbine Volunteer Fire Department was established in 1895 and continues until this day.

-“I congratulate our fair borough on this anniversary of incorporation and wish it many more years of future continued growth & prosperity,” Pikolycky said.
+“I congratulate our fair borough on this anniversary of incorporation, and wish it many more years of future continued growth and prosperity,” Pikolycky said.